BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### Latin species name (column 8)

-The latin name of the species which the gene in Gene ID (column 2) belongs to.
+The Latin name of the species which the gene in Gene ID (column 2) belongs to.

 ##### Differential expression (column 9)